This week brought us another unanimous U.S. Supreme Court case that’s arguably more important because it concerned the First Amendment.

 He moved to dismiss on the ground that the law violated the First Amendment, but the trial court denied it.
 He was convicted at trial and given a suspended prison sentence.

-The high court, however, unanimously reversed.
-After all, the law plainly applied to websites like Facebook, LinkedIn, and Twitter and likely others as well.
+Finally, the federal high court unanimously struck down the law because it plainly applied to websites like Facebook, LinkedIn, and Twitter among others.
 Facebook itself had 1.79 billion active users—or three times the population of North America.

 The Court called these sites “integral to the fabric of our modern society and culture.”
 They had become our main sources for sharing current events, participating in the public square, and exploring human thought and knowledge.
 To foreclose access to them was to foreclose the legitimate exercise of First-Amendment rights.